 If you have a website, what first impression does it give?
-People may only stay a website for a few seconds, so first impressions count.
+People may only stay on a website for a few seconds, so first impressions count.
 Colour schemes can be off putting – is your website easy on the eye?
 Does it look professional?

 Think about what makes you stay on a website, or click away.